simplex-chat/simplexmq/rfcs/2022-06-11-private-groups.md

 ### Additions

+A formal specification of the protocol is defined in TLA+ and can be defined [here](./2022-06-11-private-groups/groups_invite_without_competition.tla).

 #### Proposer (phase 1)

 To add a group member, a current member proposes a contact (henceforth the proposer and proposee respectively).